kaslusimoes/MSc-Thesis/source/33_mfantiferromagnetic.md

 One can then come back to [@eq:zantiferro], continue Laplace's method extracting the term $e^{Nf(x^*, y^*)}$ from the integral and taking the logarithm to obtain:

 $$ \log Z_B(\beta, \delta, \varepsilon) = N f(x^*, y^*, \beta, \delta, \varepsilon) + \mathrm{const.} + \mathcal{O}(N) $$ {#eq:finallogzanti}

+Now, with the partition function, we have the thermodynamical model and we can understand the behaviour of the system under different regimes of the parameters.